How to Hang Pictures Evenly Every Time

 How High To Hang Pictures Over Furniture

-Whether you are hanging pictures above a couch or console table, you want to make sure you leave about 4- 8″ between the height of the furniture piece and the bottom edge of the artwork.
+Whether you are hanging a group of pictures above a couch or console table, you want to make sure you leave about 4- 8″ between the height of the piece of furniture and the bottom edge of the artwork.
 This helps to ensure that the artwork still has a connection to the furniture piece under it.

 You might have seen pins on Pinterest explaining how to arrange a vignette of decor on a console table?
 Well, in this case, our artwork is part of our vignette and we don’t want it to be so far away that’s it’s not still part of the “story”.